Support Page Content

 Dear Hornet Community,

 April is Sexual Assault Awareness Month (SAAM), a time dedicated to raising awareness, supporting survivors, and fostering a culture of prevention and consent.
-Throughout the month, we invite our campus community to engage in over a dozen impactful events, starting with the SAAM Fair tomorrow, April 8, in the Library Quad (11:00 AM – 2:00 PM) and culminating in the Take Back the Night march on April 30, in the Acorn Ampitheater (5:30-7:00pm).
+Throughout the month, we invite our campus community to engage in over a dozen impactful events, starting with the SAAM Fair tomorrow, April 8, in the Library Quad (11:00 AM – 2:00 PM) and culminating in the Take Back the Night march on April 30, in the Acorn Amphitheater (5:30-7:00pm).
 Each event provides opportunities to learn, reflect, and take action in creating a safer and more supportive campus for all.
 Join us in standing against sexual violence and showing solidarity with survivors—your voice matters!

 Visit Sac State’s SAAM webpage for further event details and registration.